Medjugorje: The Medjugorje pilgrimage site

-Međugorje during the Bosnian War
+Medjugorje during the Bosnian War

 During the Bosnian War, Medjugorje remained in the hands of the Croatian Defence Council and in 1993 became part of the Croatian Republic of Herzeg-Bosnia.
 By the Dayton Agreement in 1995, Medjugorje was incorporated into the Federation of Bosnia and Herzegovina, populated mostly by Bosniaks and Croats.
 It lies within the Herzegovina-Neretva Canton, one of ten autonomous regions established so that no ethnic group could dominate the Federation.

-On 2 April 1995, at the high point of conflict within the local diocese, Bishop Ratko Perić was kidnapped by Croat militiamen, beaten, and taken to a chapel run by one of the Franciscans associated with Međugorje, where he was held hostage for ten hours.
+On 2 April 1995, at the high point of conflict within the local diocese, Bishop Ratko Perić was kidnapped by Croat militiamen, beaten, and taken to a chapel run by one of the Franciscans associated with Medjugorje, where he was held hostage for ten hours.
 At the initiative of the mayor of Mostar, he was freed without bloodshed, with the help of the United Nations Protection Force.

-The Dutch professor of anthropology at the Free University, Amsterdam, Mart Bax, wrote in several publications that there had been mass killings due to a vendetta between clans during the beginning of the Bosnian War in 1991 and 1992.
-After much investigative research by journalists in several newspapers and comments from other scholars it appears unlikely that these mass killings ever occurred.

 Development after the war

-After the Bosnian War ended, peace came to the area and UN peace troops were stationed in western Herzegovina.
-Efforts by a politician, Ante Jelavić, to create a Croatian entity were unsuccessful, and Međugorje remained part of the Federation of Bosnia and Herzegovina.

 The town and its environs boomed economically after the war.
 Over a thousand hotel and hostel beds are available for pilgrims to the town.
-With approximately one million visitors annually, the municipality of Medjugorje has the most overnight stays in Bosnia-Herzegovina.
+With approximately one million visitors annually, Medjugorje has the most overnight stays in Bosnia and Herzegovina.